When Should You Consider Using Your 401(k) for Educational Expenses

 Loans, Repayment and Retirement Savings

 So far, we have been discussing the option to take an early distribution from your 401(k).
-But there is also the possibility to loan yourself money from your 401(k), which can help you avoid the penalty fees, on the condition that you make timely payments (with interest) back to your retirement plan.
+But you an also loan yourself money from your 401(k) retirement savings plan, which can help you avoid the early distribution penalty fees, on the condition that you make timely payments (with interest) back to your retirement plan.

 If you do loan yourself 401(k) funds for educational expenses, it’s essential to replenish your retirement account and resume regular contributions in line with IRS rules: